 - a.
 To be brief and succinct in their feedback - b.
 To make suggestions that improve English and comprehension - c.
-To check the following: - Abstracts are approximately 3000 keystrokes or fewer in length (the Local Congress Organising Committee will check exact numbers). - They contain the aim of the work, methods, results and conclusions. - That data are given (unless the paper is a review or totally theoretical) together with method of data analysis and information on test statistics. - That the conclusions are consistent with the results. - Any potential ethical issues.
+To check the following: - Abstracts contain the aim of the work, methods, results and conclusions. - That data are given (unless the paper is a review or totally theoretical) together with method of data analysis and information on test statistics. - That the conclusions are consistent with the results. - Any potential ethical issues.
 The ISAE Ethics Committee has constructed a brief checklist of some relevant welfare or ethical issues.
 If any of these have occurred as part of the experimental design of the study being reviewed then the justification should be apparent.
 If it is not, the reviewer may wish to consult with the Ethics Committee or recommend that the Ethics Committee reviews the paper.
 Further information is available in the ISAE Ethical Guidelines.
 Reviewers should indicate on a scale (from none to major) their overall ethical concern about the study reported.
 Abstracts of major concern will automatically be forwarded to the Ethics Committee, whilst a decision on those of lesser concern will be at the discretion of the Local Congress Organising Committee.
 Referees should indicate overall if they feel the abstract should be seen by the Ethics Committee, even if the abstract is of low ethical concern.
 To assist with making a decision, reviewers should consider the following: